LexiKHecht/Workforce-Watcher/README.md

 ![Sequelize](https://img.shields.io/badge/Sequelize-52B0E7?style=flat&logo=Sequelize&logoColor=white)

  ## Description
-Workforce Watcher is a MySQL based company Content Managment System (CMS) CLI application.
+Workforce Watcher is a MySQL based company Content Management System (CMS) CLI application.
 The app utilizes Inquirer to prompt users with questions to manipulate the database straight from a terminal.
-Buisness owners can use this CMS to view employees, departments, worker roles, aswell as add and update new information to each.
+Business owners can use this CMS to view employees, departments, worker-roles, as well as update and add new information to each.

   ## Table of Contents
   * [Installation](#installation)